 - Version of the most recent backup file

-After receiving this information, Support registers the appliance on the BeyondTrust update servers, builds the necessary update package(s), and sends the installation instructions.
+After receiving this information, Support registers the B Series Appliance on the BeyondTrust update servers, builds the necessary update package(s), and sends the installation instructions.
 There are one or more base software updates to install prior to the /login site package.
-Follow the instructions from BeyondTrust Support to update the appliance and log into the /login web interface, using the default admin and password credentials.
+Follow the instructions from BeyondTrust Support to update the B Series Appliance and log into the /login web interface, using the default admin and password credentials.
 The system forces the password to be changed at login.

 In failover and Atlas scenarios, /login data is recovered using data synchronization rather than backup files.
 Outside of this, the .nsb backup files should be saved in order to restore /login settings, users, and data.
 However, before restoring a backup file, take into account the BeyondTrust product release version from which the backup was downloaded as well as the version of the site receiving the backup file.
 BeyondTrust does not test restoring backups from every version to every other version.
 Only backups from the supported upgrades of a particular version are tested.
 Supported upgrade versions are listed in the release notes for each version.
 Release notes are available at www.beyondtrust.com/support/changelog.